Hey! You Guys Damaged My Stuff!

 What about my shrubs?

 But just think about it.
-Let’s say that you’re paying $475 an hour.
+Let’s say that you’re paying roughly many hundreds of dollars an hour.
 Do you really want us to melt every last crystal of ice from the top-down just to save a shrub that you could replace for $20 to $100?
 They’re probably not ancient redwoods.

 Or think of the opposite situation.
 We take an extra hour or two to remove your ice dam, and charge you significantly extra, but you don’t have to buy a new shrub!
 Oh, and by the way, in those extra hours your home could have sprung a leak that might have been avoided, had we removed your ice dam using the most efficient method (chunk-cutting).
 You may have to pay for water damage restoration, mold remediation, new walls and a new ceiling, and a new bed for your cat.
 But at least you still have your shrub.

 But…if you’re willing to except the fact that your project will take longer, we are more than happy to work around shrub you’d like us to.
 Just let us know that a particular planting is important (or all your plantings are important) and we’ll very slowly melt your ice dam from the top down to minimize the chance of any chunks of ice falling from your roof.
 We’re happy to do this for you, and we’ll do it as quick as humanly possible.